JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-intellij-idea.md

 2. Add a whitespaces check:

     * Use the [contains](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/contains.html) function to check is there whitespaces in the input name .
-    * Use the [replace](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/replace.html) function to escape the whitespaces of the .
+    * Use the [replace](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/replace.html) function to eliminate the whitespaces in the name.
-    * Change read-only variable `var name` to `val name` since you assign new value.
+    * Change read-only variable `var name` to `val name` since you assign a new name value without whitespaces.

     <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>